mstoffel-sag/c8yMQTT/README.md

 ## piAgent.py Module

 To implement a Cumulocity Device Agent you have to cater the C8yMQTT class with device specific functionality (Send Measurements etc.). piAgent.py provides a sample implementation for the Raspberry PI 3.
+Though the piAgent.py module will look for a sense hat it will work also without it.
+Meaning you can also run the agent on all linux distributions that can fulfill the python requirements.

 ## Prerequisites for Raspbian distribution